Best hair brush for thick hair to untangle knots and smooth frizz

 Updated on

 The best hair brush for thick hair to help you keep your mane under control.
-The type of hair brush that you use has a lot to answer for when it comes to managing your hair, which is why you want to choose the best hair brush for the job.
+The type of hair brush that you use has a lot to answer for when it comes to managing your hair, which is why you want to choose the right hair brush for the job.
 We know that many people desire to have thicker hair, but when you've already got a lot of hair, you know just how hard it can be to manage and style, even with the best hair brushes out there.
 If you don't keep on top of regular brushing, thick hair can get matted and tangled.
 But equally, more brushing can add to the frizziness and volume, so it can become unruly very easily.

 Finding a brush to help you manage your thick hair can seem like such a struggle, which is why we're here to help.
 In general, we would suggest you look for brushes that have plenty of teeth and longer bristles so you can tackle knots with ease.
 Redken suggests that paddle brushes are a must-have for those with thicker, coarser hair as the sparser bristles help to penetrate the denser strands to remove tangles and add shine.